1999 All-Ireland Senior Hurling Championship final

-Cork had trailed by a point at half time, 0-05 to 0-04, after playing the better hurling.
-Then Kilkenny pulled into a four-point lead in the second half, they were 0-11 to 0-08 ahead before Cork scored five unanswered points with Kilkenny only managing one more point from a Henry Shefflin free.
+Cork had trailed by a point at half time, 0-5 to 0-4, after playing the better hurling.
+Then Kilkenny pulled into a four-point lead in the second half, they were 0-11 to 0-8 ahead before Cork scored five unanswered points with Kilkenny only managing one more point from a Henry Shefflin free.
 Cork, captained by Mark Landers and managed by Jimmy Barry-Murphy held out to win their first All Ireland title since 1990.

-It was Cork's 28th All-Ireland hurling title.
+It was Cork's 28th All-Ireland hurling title, and the first final in history without a goal.